 Any missed days, which the student wishes to make up, must be approved by the MLT Program Director and the Clinical Liaison at the clinical site.
-Students should not make arrangements without notifying the MLT Program Director first.
+Students should not make arrangements without notifying the MLT Program Director first to verify that they are required to complete the hours missed.